 The State is primarily responsible for funding continuing education that is important for implementing education policy and which promotes its aims.
 Most of the funding is channelled through the Finnish National Agency for Education (EDUFI) and the Regional State Administrative Agencies.
 CPD for those providing teacher training is funded directly by the Ministry of Education and Culture on the basis of applications from these providers.
 Municipalities, joint municipal authorities, universities, universities of applied sciences, special needs institutions, teacher training schools and other institutions that possess the required special expertise in the field of education and training can apply for these funds.

-The state-funded CPD for 2023 focuses on the following themes:
+In 2024 the state-funded CPD (in Finnish) focuses on the following themes:

 For monitoring the development at national level, CPD has been included in the national teacher data collection commissioned on a regular basis.
 The most recent data collection was carried out in in spring 2019 and its results reported in spring 2020.